 - An entrepreneur is worried about liquidity if his partner dies.
 You offer liquidity solutions in the event of an unexpected death.

-- Your divorced client shares that she is a spendthrift and cannot stick to a budget.
-You provide her coaching to elevate her worth barometer and confidence along with a budgeting guide to assist her in managing her money.
+- Your divorced client shares that she is a spendthrift and does not have a spending plan.
+You provide her coaching to elevate her worth barometer and confidence, along with a budgeting guide to assist her in managing her money.

 Take time to find out everything about your existing book of business.

-Conduct research with interviewees (prospects who may never become your client), clients including current and new, and referral partners, including reciprocal referral partners and centers of influence.
-Centers of influence give referrals but do not typically receive them.
+Conduct research with interviewees (prospects who may never become your client), clients, including current and new, and referral partners, including reciprocal referral partners and centers of influence.
+Centers of influence give referrals but generally do not receive them.
 Reciprocal referral partner relationships include giving and getting referrals, making them an ideal partnership.

 Schedule at least one meeting each week with an existing client.
 In addition, schedule time to conduct research with interviewees and referral partners.
 Your goal is to find out everything you can about your target clients.